threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/solution_expose/solution_expose.md

 ![Choose port](./img/solution_expose_choose_port.png)

-4. Next you can choose on which domain you would like to expose your solution this can be a subdomain of either one of your own delegated domains or a subdomain of a gateway provider, it's also possible to enter a custom domain which will required you to make a `cname` dns record towards the nameserver of the gateway
+4. Next you could choose on which domain you would like to expose your solution this could be a subdomain of either one of your own delegated domains or a subdomain of a gateway provider, it's also possible to enter a custom domain which will required you to make a `cname` dns record towards the nameserver of the gateway

 ![Choose domain](./img/solution_expose_choose_domain.png)